Why not think about saving a greyhound?

-For more details about Miss Rose and our other wonderful greyhounds that are looking for their adoptive 'forever' homes, please go to our Greyhounds for Adoption page.
+For more details about Steve and our other wonderful greyhounds that are looking for their adoptive 'forever' homes, please go to our Greyhounds for Adoption page.

 GSN greyhounds live in foster homes up until the time you adopt them - as this provides you with a well socialised pet.